-Intelligent routing relates to the ability of determining the type of data or request and calling the applicable service in the Service Layer to process that request.
-For example when a getPolicyCoverage request is initiated from a Policy Underwriting System, the orchestration called by that request determines the associated service that needs to be called and routes the request to that service for execution.
+Intelligent routing relates to the ability to determine the type of data or request and calling the applicable service in the Service Layer to process that request.
+For example, when a getPolicyCoverage request is initiated from a Policy Underwriting System, the orchestration called by that request determines the associated service that needs to be called and routes the request to that service for execution.

 There are multiple services in a Service Layer and the ability to determine the applicable backend service to process the request is key part of an ESB framework.

-Adeptia provides full documentation of the Adeptia Integration Suite here.
+Adeptia provides full documentation of the Adeptia here.